coolharsh55/advent-of-code/README.md

 ## Repo structure

+The submissions are sepearated by years.
 Solutions for each day are stored in separate folders marked by day numbers.
 For e.g. the solution for day 1 is in **day01**, with the files titled by the name of the puzzle.
 In case a puzzle has multiple parts, the solution is separated across different files, appended by the part number.
 For e.g. the solution for the puzzle 'some_puzzle' is in the file _some_puzzle.ext_ and it's second part is in the file _some_puzzle_part_2.ext_.

 ## Languages

+Ideally, the submissions are only going to be in python.
 I'm going to try and implement solutions in as many languages as I can.
 Here's a list (ambition) of languages I would like to develop in:

  - python3 (primary)
+ - LISP/Scheme
+ - Haskell
  - C (clang-700.1.81)
- - C++ (clang-700.1.81)
- - Java
- - C#
+ - Java/C#
  - Javascript
- - Swift

 ### Future work